 SE Corner of Gypsy Hill and Long Rifle Roads, Lancaster PA

-This tree is unfortunately now gone, but according to pabigtrees.com it was the state champion Balsam Poplar with a trunk circumference of 117 inches, a spread of 55 feet, and a height of 71 feet.
-Last measured in 2013.
+This tree is unfortunately now gone, but according to pabigtrees.com, it was the state champion Balsam Poplar with a trunk circumference (CBH) of 117 inches, a spread of 55 feet, and a height of 71 feet.
+The tree was last measured in 2013.

-"A year or two after I nominated it," Ambler said, "one of the main branches broke off.
+"A year or two after I nominated it," Ambler said, "one of the main branch- es broke off.
 Then later when I checked it again, it had been cut down.
 I should have tried to contact the landowner when it was found to be a champion tree.
-Then maybe they would have left it stand."
+Then maybe they would have let it stand."

-This was an unusual species to find in Lancaster County as the northern states and Canada comprise its normal range.
-Indeed, Balsam Poplar is the northernmost North American hardwood.
+This was an unusual species to find in Lancaster County since the northern states and Canada comprise its normal range.
+Indeed, Balsam Poplar is the northernmost North American hard- wood.
 No Balsams are currently listed at pabigtrees.com now that this champion is gone.